peterkinget/MOSbiusBook/5_sw_support/MOSbiusTools.md

 - `-d` is not required but will provide output so you can review the conversion.
 - you can choose your own filename for the output file, but a `.txt` extension is recommended; besides `my_circuit_bitstream.txt`, `my_circuit_bitstream_clk.txt` will also be generated.

-The bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA), see below.
+The bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA), see the worked-out example below.

 ## Worked-out Example of Programming a Three-Stage Ring Oscillator using the ADALM 2000 Digital Pattern Generator

+### Making the Connections File

-### Starting from LTspice Schematic
+#### Making the Connections File from an LTspice Schematic
 First, we build the 3-stage 16-16-8 ring-oscillator circuit [schematic in LTspice](../2_chapter_ring_oscillator/sim/3stage_RO_16_16_8.zip) using the MOSbius symbol library.
 It uses the two 16x inverter stages and creates an 8x inverter stage by combining the pairs of 4x nMOS and pMOS transistors; we use `BUS9` for VSS and `BUS10` for VDD.
 ![3stage_RO_8x_schematic](../2_chapter_ring_oscillator/img/3stage_RO_8x.png)

-We save the netlist of the circuit as a `.cir` file by right clicking on the schematic, then View Spice Netlist, and File Save as.
+Then, we save the netlist of the circuit as a `.cir` file by right clicking on the schematic, then View Spice Netlist, and File Save as.

 Next, we translate the schematic `cir` file to [connections json file](../2_chapter_ring_oscillator/img/connections_3stage_RO_8x_vdd_10_vss_9.json) (see instructions above):